 How to Make a Yoga Studio Schedule and Classes Timetable

-If you are a teacher, you should understand how to make a yoga studio timetable.
-It is prepared in a manner similar to how a class teacher prepares a lesson plan.
+As a teacher, you should understand how to make a yoga studio timetable.
+It is prepared like how a class teacher prepares a lesson plan.

 Generally, a yoga studio schedule includes the following: